nora-marie-95/Airbnb-NYC-Analysis/README.md

 ### Folder Overview
 01 Project Management: Contains the project brief provided by CareerFoundry
 02 Data: 02 Data/Original Data contains the geo json file.
 Due to size limitations the other data sets could not be uploaded.
-02/Prepared Data contains the main data set.
-There is a cleaned version, a version for the cluster analysis and a merged version that combines the original cleaned data with the cluster column.
+02/Prepared Data contains the main data set after cleaning, as well as a version for the cluster analysis and a merged version that combines the original cleaned data with the cluster column.
 03 Scripts: Contains 6 scripts for different analytical steps
 04 Analysis/Visualizations: Contains some of the visualizations that were produced during the analysis